dev-academy-programme/orientation---Archived/4-tools/git-and-github/using-github-during-phase-0.md

 * Begin by creating a test.md file by typing `test.md`.
 * Click save.

-# Step 6: Stage files to be committed
+## Step 6: Stage files to be committed

-# Step 7: Add credientials to Github
+## Step 7: Add credientials to Github

-# Step 8: Push files to github.
+## Step 8: Push files to GitHub.

+## Step 9: Create a branch

+## Step 10: Create a pull request

 <!--
 <figure>